LukeSmithxyz/go-webring/README.md

 - **Random:** returns a 302 redirect pointing to a random site in the list

-The **next** and **previous** paths require a `?host=` parameter containing a URL-encoded URI of the that's doing the directing.
-For example, if Sam is a member of a webring on `ring.com` and her site is `sometilde.com/~sam`, she will need the following links on her site.
+The **next** and **previous** paths require a `?host=` parameter containing a URL-encoded URI of the site being visited.
+For example, if Sam is a member of a webring on `ring.com` and her site is `sometilde.com/~sam`, she will need the following links on her page for directing visitors to the next/previous ring members.

 - `https://ring.com/next?host=sometilde.com%2F~sam`
 - `https://ring.com/previous?host=sometilde.com%2F~sam`